web-platform-dx/web-features/docs/CONTRIBUTING.md

 Think of features as individual components of the web platform that web developers can use to achieve specific tasks.

 As such, a feature has no specific size.
-Some features might cover single CSS properties while other features cover entire JavaScript APIs with multiple interfaces, methods, and properties.
-As long as a web developer would use this to achieve a specific goal, it's a feature.
+A feature might cover a single CSS property, an entire JavaScript APIs with multiple interfaces, methods, and properties, or a combination of CSS properties, HTML elements, and JavaScript APIs.
+As long as a web developer would use the feature to achieve a specific goal, it's a feature.

 For example, the `fetch()` API is a feature, the `:has()` CSS pseudo-class function too, and so is the Web Audio API.

-For the time being, this repository focuses only on features that have at least some level of browser support and that are already documented on MDN.
+For the time being, this repository focuses only on features that are implemented in some browser and that are already documented on MDN.

 ### Feature file name and format